Deletion-contraction triangles for Hausel-Proudfoot varieties: Recollections on cohomology and filtrations

 More generally, if $X$ is a topological space with an increasing filtration by closed subsets $X_n \subset X_{n-1} \subset \cdots \subset X_0 = X$, then we may iterate this procedure to obtain an expression for $\C_{X}$ as a twisted complex on the sum of shifts of the star pushforwards of the $\C_{X_i \setminus X_{i+1}}$.

-When $X$ is a smooth complex manifold, $D = \bigcup D_k$ is a smooth normal crossings divisor, and $X_i$ above is the codimension $i$ intersections of the $D_k$, this complex can be explicitly described in terms of differential forms with log poles, as in the case of a single divisor above.
-This construction is presumably standard in e.g. the theory of mixed Hodge modules, but we did not find a convenient reference, so give some details here.
+When $X$ is a complex manifold, $D = \bigcup D_k$ is a normal crossings divisor, and $X_i$ above is the codimension $i$ intersections of the $D_k$, this complex can be explicitly described in terms of differential forms with log poles, as in the case of a single divisor above.
+This construction is presumably standard, but we did not find a convenient reference, so give some details here.
+For convenience we assume $X$ affine and pass to termwise global sections of de Rham complexes.

-Again we write $\Omega^\bullet_X\langle D \rangle$ for the complex of holomorphic differential forms with log poles along $D$.
-Recall this means that in coordinates where $D$ is cut out by $\prod_{i} z_i = 0$, the sheaf $\Omega^1_X\langle D \rangle$ is locally free and generated over $\Omega^1_X$ by $d \log z_i$ and $\Omega^\bullet_X \langle D \rangle$ is the exterior algebra on $\Omega^1_X\langle D \rangle$, here equipped with the de Rham differential.
+Again we write $\Omega^\bullet_{X\langle D \rangle}$ for the complex of holomorphic differential forms with log poles along $D$.
+Recall this means that in coordinates where $D$ is cut out by $\prod_{i} z_i = 0$, the sheaf $\Omega^1_{X\langle D \rangle}$ is locally free and generated over $\Omega^1_X$ by $d \log z_i$ and $\Omega^\bullet_{X \langle D \rangle}$ is the exterior algebra on $\Omega^1_{X\langle D \rangle}$, here equipped with the de Rham differential.